dojo/docs/quickstart/Animation.rst

 	// combine and play any available animations waiting dojo.fx.combine(anims).play();

-Obviously, any logic for determining if a node should participate in an Animation sequence is in the realm of the developer, but the syntax should be clear.
+Obviously, any logic for determining if a node should participate in an animation sequence is in the realm of the developer, but the syntax should be clear.
 Create an empty Array, push whichever style and types of animations you want into the Array, and call combine() on the list.

 ================